stashed/docs/docs/guides/latest/workloads/daemonset.md

 **Verify Init-Container:**

 Wait until the `init-container` has been injected to the `stash-recovered` DaemonSet.
-Let's describe the DaemonSet to verify that `init-container` has been injected successfully.
+Let's describe the DaemonSet to verify that the `init-container` has been injected successfully.

 ```yaml
  $ kubectl describe daemonset -n demo stash-recovered